CaptainChol/phase_2_wk1_code_challenge/src/README.md

-# The Bank Flatron
+# The Horizon Bank of Flatron

 #### Created By Chol Marial on 24-07-2023

 ## Design Link

-[Github]
+[Github: git@github.com:CaptainChol/phase_2_wk1_code_challenge.git]

 ## Description

-The Uwezo Bank Flatron is a a website that provides a way to create, update, delete and retrieve transactions.
+The Horizon of Bank Flatron is a a website that provides a way to create, update, delete and retrieve transactions.

 ## Setup Requirements